Veliko Tarnovo

 Photo Source : Tourist information center of Veliko Tarnovo

-The museum is located in the north of Saedinenie Square in the old Turkish “konak” (where the police was located in the Ottoman Empire).
+The museum is located in the north of Saedinenie Square in the old Turkish “konak” (where the police were located in the Ottoman Empire).
 The exhibition is present on the first three floors of the building.
 The first floor is dedicated, in the east part of the floor, to the exhibition of the development of Christian Art during the Ottoman rule and to the economic development of Tarnovo in the Renaissance period, in the western part.

 On the second floor, you can find the display of documents and objects which follows the struggles of the people in the area for national liberation during the Ottoman rule.
 The third floor is a reconstruction of the Constituent Assembly from 1879, where the First Bulgarian Constitution was signed.